1.

 considered as vulnerable by Birdlife International.

-30. Brown-capped Babbler.
-(Pellorneum
+30. Brown-capped Babbler Pellorneum

 This widely distributed endemic is usually found in territorial

-sounding call is characteristic and enables to locate it in the
+pairs in the wet and dry zone forested habitats.
+Its "pretty-dear" sounding call is characteristic and enables to locate it in the

 undergrowth.
 Sigiriya, Kithulgala and Sinharaja are some of the